sfh1980/marketplace-app/CURRENT-STATUS.md

 ## 🚀 Ready to Continue

-You're ready to implement **Task 45.1: Push to GitHub (ninth checkpoint) - Profile UI Complete!**
+You're ready to implement **Task 57: Create messages inbox page**!

 This will involve:
-1. Updating all documentation (README.md, PROGRESS.md, CURRENT-STATUS.md) ✅
-2. Committing profile UI
-3. Pushing to GitHub

-After that, you'll begin **Phase 10: Listing Management UI** with Task 46.
+1. Creating inbox page component
+2. Displaying conversations list
+3. Showing message previews
+4. Adding unread indicators
+5. Testing the inbox UI

 ---

-## 🎉 MAJOR MILESTONE REACHED - PROFILE UI COMPLETE!
+## 🎉 MAJOR MILESTONE - SEARCH & BROWSE UI COMPLETE!

-**Profile UI Ready!**
+**Search & Browse UI Ready!**
+- ✅ Homepage with featured listings
-- ✅ User profile page (view user info, listings, ratings)
+- ✅ Search page with results and pagination
+- ✅ Filter panel with all filter types
-- ✅ Profile edit page (update info, upload picture)
+- ✅ Category browse page with breadcrumbs
-- ✅ All profile tests passing (21/21 - 100%)
+- ✅ All search and browse tests passing
-- ✅ Profile picture upload working
+- ✅ URL parameter management working
-- ✅ Form validation and error handling

-**The profile UI is now complete and ready for listing management UI!**
+**The search and browse UI is now complete and ready for messaging UI!**